Azure/bicep-reps/active/0002-centalized-mgmt-resource-types-provider-versions.md

 Since previous provider declaration syntax forms continue to be supported, we introduce the following constraints:

 - To ensure consistency with pre-existing handling of `bicepconfig.json` the configuration file closest to the Bicep file in the directory hierarchy is used.
-The [drawbacks](#drawbacks) of this constraint are described below.
 - The `sys` namespace is coupled to the Bicep bits version and cannot be overriden or dynamically uploaded using the mechanism described above

 #### Remove support for syntax `import '{providerName}@{providerVersion}' [as {optionalAlias}]`